Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 • Deployment of an in-depth risk assessment

-With this in mind, the typical AML program will include a customer risk assessment, AML screenings, transaction monitoring, recordkeeping, the reporting of suspicious activity, and a KYC program that verifies a customer’s identity and assesses their risk.
+With this in mind, the typical AML program will include a customer risk assessment, AML screenings, transaction monitoring, record keeping, the reporting of suspicious activity, and a KYC program that verifies a customer’s identity and assesses their risk.

 This KYC program must consist of three key parts: